Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Examples

 \section{Examples}

 \begin{blanko}{Injections and the monoidal groupoid of sets under sum.} Let $\mathbf{I}$ be the fat nerve of the category of finite sets and injections, and let $\mathbf{B}$ be the monoidal nerve of the monoidal groupoid $(\B, +, 0)$ of finite sets and bijections (see \ref{prop:BM}).
 If we construct the incidence coalgebra of the decomposition space $\mathbf I$ and impose the equivalence relation `having isomorphic complements' then, as observed by D\"ur~\cite{Dur:1986}, we obtain the binomial coalgebra.
-The binomial coalgebra also arises directly as the incidence coalgebra of $\mathbf{B}$, and D\"ur's reduction arises as a \culf functor from a decalage: \begin{lemma} There is a levelwise equivalence of simplicial groupoids
+The binomial coalgebra also arises directly as the incidence coalgebra of $\mathbf{B}$, and D\"ur's reduction arises as a \culf functor from a decalage: